-t is better to commence the discussion with explanation of keywords.
-According to the act and the convention, a child is a person who is below the age of eighteen years.3 Framework figuratively means a basic conceptual structure.
+Framework figuratively means a basic conceptual structure.
 Policy means a plan of action or statement of ideas.
 Strategy connotes the art of planning and directing of operation.
 Mortality means the number of deaths in a specified period of time.
 Mutilation means the damaging, injuring, disfiguring, tearing or cutting-off of a necessary part.
 Prevalence means the widespread occurrence, happening or existing of a thing.
 Development means reaching new stage or event.
 Heritage means a work of art, cultural achievements or folklore that has passed from one generation to another.

-The convention which birthed the act in Nigeria was greatly inspired by a code for children called, the Declaration of Geneva.
-The need to have a dedicated child law ignited the conference held in Geneva Museum of Art and History on 28th February 1924.
+58 The convention which birthed the act in Nigeria was greatly inspired by a code for children called, the 59 Declaration of Geneva.
+The need to have a dedicated child law ignited the conference held in Geneva Museum 60 of Art and History on 28 th February 1924.
 The carryover effect of that conference was the ratification of the convention.
-The convention which was anchored on the philosophy of the code called the Declaration of Geneva contains a special provision which exclusively provides for the rights of a child.
-This is born out of the understanding that children are unique; hence, the need to ensure through legislation, their stable transition to a progressive adulthood.
-This is the basis of the principle of "best interest of a child" which section 1 of the act and article 1 of the convention enshrined as a fundamental or governing consideration for any action involving a child.
+The convention which was anchored on the philosophy of the code called the Declaration of 61 Geneva contains a special provision which exclusively provides for the rights of a child.
+This is born out of the 62 understanding that children are unique; hence, the need to ensure through legislation, their stable transition to 63 a progressive adulthood.
+This is the basis of the principle of "best interest of a child" which section 1 of the act 64 and article 1 of the convention enshrined as a fundamental or governing consideration for any action involving a 65 child.
+66 reflect that:

-The principle elevates the interest of a child above every other consideration concerning the child and propounds that the interest of a child should be of paramount interest in all considerations concerning the child whether undertaken by an individual, public or private body, institutions or service, courts of law, administrative or legislative authority.
-The underlying factors imbedded in the principle of best interest of the child are to the effect that:
+The principle elevates the interest of a child above every other consideration concerning the child and propounds that the interest of a child should be of paramount interest in all considerations concerning the child whether undertaken by an individual, public or private body, institutions or service, courts of law, administrative or